CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides comprehensive, executable code examples for every major migration pattern (components, services, DI, routing, forms), which is its primary strength.
-However, it is excessively verbose—most of this content represents general AngularJS-to-Angular migration knowledge that Claude already knows.
-The workflow lacks explicit validation checkpoints and feedback loops, and the referenced bundle files don't exist, undermining the progressive disclosure structure.
+The skill provides excellent concrete code examples covering all major migration scenarios (components, services, DI, routing, forms), making it highly actionable.
+However, it is excessively verbose—much of the content (migration strategies overview, best practices, common pitfalls, timeline) is generic knowledge that Claude already possesses.
+The workflow lacks explicit validation checkpoints critical for a complex migration process, and the referenced bundle files don't exist.

 Suggestions